The 6th agrofood & plastprintpack West Africa 2019 with record-setting eight official national pavilions

 fairtrade and DLG enter into strategic partnership

 Since 2013 agro West Africa has been organized by fairtrade as part of agrofood West Africa.
-Now DLG German Agricultural Society enters into strategic partnership with fairtrade and brings in its agro and trade fair expertise by introducing its AgroTech brand to the agro event of fairtrade’s agrofood trade show.
+Ever since 2018 DLG German Agricultural Society enters into strategic partnership with fairtrade and brings in its agro expertise.
 The focus of the cooperation lies on agricultural technology, animal production, flori- and horticulture and hot-house technology.
 Organisers of the world’s No. 1 trade shows Agritechnica and Eurotier, DLG is the global leader in professional trade fairs in the fields of agricultural engineering, crop production, animal production and bioenergy.

 - food + bev tec West Africa 2019

-With 523 million Euro West Africa imports more food and beverage technology than any other region in Sub-Sahara Africa.
+According to VDMA, West Africa imported food & beverage technology worth 623 million euros in 2018.
+A plus of 16.7% compared to 534 million euros in 2017 and an annual growth of 7.8% between 2015 and 2018.
+As such, West Africa imports more food and beverage technology than any other region in Sub-Sahara Africa.
 See figures of VDMA German Engineering Federation.

 - food + hospitality West Africa 2019